 #1: Doorknobs and Handles

 Doorknobs and handles top the list of high-touch zones due to constant contact.
 Doors provide passage between spaces and floors, so handles get grasped by hundreds of hands daily.
-This facilitates the quick spread of microbes.
+Research reveals something surprising: the average doorknob harbors up to 200 times more bacteria than a sink or toilet seat.

 #2: Light Switches